stuvwxyz/foundRobot/Lesson2_PowerSwitch/README.md

 # Lesson 2 - Connect a power switch

 ## Wire the Arduino to the breadboard
-- *Breadboard - the long plastic board with al the holes in it.
+- *Breadboard - the long plastic board with all the holes in it.
 This will be use to build a temporary circuit*
 - Connect the wires and components as indicated in the diagram
   - *Try to keep the componenets close to one edge of the board.
 As we add componenets it will be easier to fit them all in.*
   - *The colors of wires used is not important for the circuit.
 It only makes it easier to troubleshoot if you use a consistent theme*